malcock1/forgerock/README.md

 ### Kubectl deployment

-If an Ansible deployment is not appropriate or possible, a Kubernetes manifests is also included and can be deployed using the following command. **Please note that you'll need to replace APIKEY value with your own key. please search for the string _!!
+If an Ansible deployment is not appropriate or possible, a Kubernetes manifest is also included and can be deployed using the following command. **Please note that you'll need to replace APIKEY value with your own key.
+Please search for the string _!!
 Removed !!_ to find the location.**

 `# kubectl create -f webserver-deployment.yml`